dojo/docs/dojo/_base/declare.rst

 * The class name (first argument of ``declare()``) is omitted in new development.
 This ensures that the global namespace does not become polluted with classes and reduces the chances of name collisions.
-Classes in Dojo Toolkit introduced prior to Dojo 1.7 will include the class name for backwards compatability reasons.
+Classes in Dojo Toolkit introduced prior to Dojo 1.7 will include the class name for backwards compatibility reasons.

 * The AMD Module ID (MID) becomes the commonly referred to class name.
 This name is implied from the path to the file.
   For example ``package/Class.js`` would make the MID ``package/Class``.